-Today, anyone who earns between $30,000-$49,000 a year pays $100 a month for their membership, while those who are currently unemployed or earn less than $29,000 pay between two and four percent of their incomes, with a minimum of $20 for a membership.
+Today, anyone who earns between $30,000-$49,000 a year pays $100 a month for their membership.
+Those who are currently unemployed or earn less than $29,000 pay between two and four percent of their incomes, with a minimum of $20 for a membership.

-Others still who earn more pay $150 a month, and a number of others pay $200 a month.
-When all is said and done, 12 percent of her clientele are taking advantage of the sliding scale membership, and her average monthly rate is $150 a month, right where she needs to be, she explained.
+Those who earn more than $150 a month, and a number of others, pay $200 a month.
+When all is said and done, 12 percent of her clientele are taking advantage of the sliding scale CrossFit membership, and her average monthly rate is $150 a month, right where she needs to be, she explained.

-A year into the experiment and Jung said the vibe in her gym couldn’t be better.
+A year into the experiment, Jung said the vibe in her gym couldn’t be better.

 This attitude has led to all kinds of efforts from her community members to help out when they can.
 Most recently, for example, one of her members had their gym bag stolen from their car parked at their house.